torbjor/es6-gulp-node/README.md

 # es6-gulp-node

-Creating a build stack for node that renders ES6 to ES5.
+Creating a build stack for Node JS that renders ES6 to ES5.